 - Complex selectors

-Some developers panic and inline every single CSS property they can think of.
-Every padding value gets its own declaration.
+Some developers overcorrect and inline every CSS property they can think of.
+Every padding value expanded.
 Every margin (even though margin barely works in email anyway).
-Every border property expanded into border-top, border-right, border-bottom, border-left.
+And every border property broken out into border-top, border-right, border-bottom, border-left, because why not.

-Your HTML file balloons to 300KB for what should be a simple promotional email.
+Your HTML file swells to 300KB for what should be a basic promotional email.

-- Nobody can maintain this.
-When your boss asks you to change the button color from blue to green, you have to find and replace that color in 47 different places.
-You will miss at least three of them.
+- Nobody can maintain it.
+When your PM asks you to change the button color from blue to green, you have to find and replace that hex in 47 different places.
+You will miss three.
+Guaranteed.

-- Mobile users on slow connections wait forever.
-A 300KB email on a 3G connection takes actual seconds to download.
-Most people don’t wait.
-They see a loading spinner and bail.
+- Mobile users on bad connections bail.
+A 300KB email on a spotty connection takes actual seconds to download.
+People don’t wait.
+They see a loading spinner, they’re gone.

-The worst part?
-Most of those inlined properties aren’t even doing anything.
-You’ve added margin: 0; to elements that don’t have margin.
-You’ve specified border: none; on things that don’t have borders.
-It’s like packing for a trip by bringing your entire closet just in case.
+The worst part is that most of those inlined properties aren’t even doing anything.
+You’ve added margin: 0; to elements that don’t have margin. border: none; on things that don’t have borders.
+It’s like packing your entire closet for a weekend trip because what if.

 <td style="width: 300px; max-width: 300px; min-width: 300px; height: auto; min-height: 50px; max-height: none; padding: 15px 20px 15px 20px; padding-top: 15px; padding-right: 20px; padding-bottom: 15px; padding-left: 20px; margin: 0; margin-top: 0; margin-right: 0; margin-bottom: 0; margin-left: 0; border: none; border-top: none; border-right: none; border-bottom: none; border-left: none; background-color: #ffffff; background-image: none; background-repeat: no-repeat; background-position: top left; color: #333333; font-family: Arial, sans-serif; font-size: 16px; font-weight: normal; font-style: normal; text-align: left; text-decoration: none; line-height: 1.5; letter-spacing: normal; word-spacing: normal;">